 Ready for more?
 Let’s dive into it!

-- Viewing the Northern Lights.
+- View the Northern Lights.
 I wrote an entire (and extensive) guide on how to have an awesome Northern Lights vacation, so I will recommend that for further details.

-- Learning about the fascinating Sámi way of life and culture.
+- Learn about the fascinating Sámi way of life and culture.
 The Sámi are an indigenous people to the region and masters of reindeer and sheep herding.
-It is possible to attend highly-educational (and touching) seminars in traditional Sámi Lavvus (similar in design to an American tipis) given by a native Sámi.
+It is possible to attend highly educational (and touching) seminars in traditional Sámi Lavvus (similar in design to American tipis) given by a native Sámi.
 In those seminars you will hear their stories and songs, see tools and objects they craft and even taste some of their food.
 I have had the opportunity to attend those seminars on a couple of occasions and they are some of my best Lapland memories.

-- Spending the night in a room (or suite) made entirely of ice, such as in the ICEHOTEL (Sweden), Kirkenes Snow Hotel (Norway) or the SnowHotel of Kemi (Finland).
+- Spend the night in a room (or suite) made entirely of ice, such as in the ICEHOTEL (Sweden), Kirkenes Snow Hotel (Norway), or the SnowHotel of Kemi (Finland).

-- Riding snowmobiles or ATVs across the wilderness… fast!
+- Ride snowmobiles or ATVs across the wilderness… fast!

-- Driving your own dogsled and visiting a “Husky farm.”
+- Drive your own dogsled and visit a “Husky farm.”

-- Enjoying an awesome reindeer sled ride.
+- Enjoy an awesome reindeer sled ride.
 Kids love it.
 Adults love it.

-- Stopping by Santa’s Village to see the bearded guy in red.
+- Make the most of your Christmas in Scandinavia and stop by Santa’s Village to see the bearded guy in red.
 Kids love it.
 Adults… take the kids there.

-- Trying some ice fishing, snowshoeing or skiing.
+- Try some ice fishing, snowshoeing, or skiing.

-- Visiting small, local museums to understand what it is like to live in the Arctic.
+- Visit small, local museums to understand what it is like to live in the Arctic.

 - Let’s not forget the amazing food: the number of Arctic delicacies for you to try is large, so eat away!
 You will find amazing restaurants in the least-expected corners.